How Steadyline Keeps Your Mental Health Data Safe

 What I don’t do (and why those decisions matter)

 I don’t sell data.
 There’s no analytics SDK, no advertising SDK, no data broker integration.
 The business model is a subscription.
 That’s it.
 The NAMI recommends evaluating mental health apps for data practices before trusting them with sensitive information.
-This is why I don’t gamify mental health either: SAM has no financial incentive to monetize your data because the product itself is the revenue stream.
+This is why I don’t gamify mental health either: Steadyline has no financial incentive to monetize your data because the product itself is the revenue stream.

 I don’t collect what I don’t need.
-SAM doesn’t ask for your real name.
+Steadyline doesn’t ask for your real name.
 It doesn’t need it.
 Account identity is handled via Supabase Auth: an email or OAuth token, no PII profile beyond that.

 The harder question: what about future AI features?